MoonPoet/xaprb-src/content/slides/future-perfect-thoughts-open-source-database-communities/index.md

 background-image: url(julian-mora-141924-unsplash.jpg)
 background-size: cover
 .smokescreen[
-# This is a culture talk
+# This is a culture talk, not technical
 ]

 ???